Shuggie Otis: Biography

 Otis released his first solo album later that year entitled Here Comes Shuggie Otis on Epic Records.
 Guest musicians on his debut included Johnny, Leon Haywood, Al McKibbon, Wilton Felder.
 This further established his reputation and catapulted him to the attention of B. B. King, who was quoted in a 1970 issue of Guitar Player magazine saying Otis was his "favorite new guitarist".
-Some of the artists Otis performed and recorded with during that time include Frank Zappa (having played electric bass on the legendary instrumental, "Peaches en Regalia" from the 1969 album Hot Rats), Etta James, Eddie Vinson, Richard Berry, Louis Jordan, and Bobby 'Blue' Bland, among many others.
+Some of the artists Otis performed and recorded with during that time include Frank Zappa (having played electric bass on the instrumental, "Peaches en Regalia" from the 1969 album Hot Rats), Etta James, Eddie Vinson, Richard Berry, Louis Jordan, and Bobby 'Blue' Bland, among many others.

 The album Otis received the most recognition for was his second Epic Records release in 1971, Freedom Flight, which featured his hit "Strawberry Letter 23".
 Both the album and single reached the Billboard Top 200 and the Billboard Hot 100, respectively and caught the attention of Brothers Johnson guitarist George Johnson, who then played it for producer Quincy Jones.
 They covered the song and it became a hit.
 Even though Otis played most of his own parts in the studio, the lineup on this album was quite extensive, including keyboardist George Duke and Aynsley Dunbar of Frank Zappa, Journey and Whitesnake fame.

 In 1974, Otis released Inspiration Information, his third and final album for Epic Records.
 The album had taken almost three years to finish.
 All the songs were written and arranged by Otis himself, who played every musical instrument on the album, except for horns and some strings.
 Inspiration Information had but one single (the title track) reach the Billboard Hot 100.
 After the album's release, Otis was approached by Billy Preston on behalf of The Rolling Stones, asking him to join the band for their upcoming world tour.
-He declined the offer, along with the chance to work with Quincy Jones in helping produce Otis's next album.
-After a series of similar refusals, Otis gained the reputation of "taking his time", and his recording contract with Epic Records was nullified.
+He declined the offer, along with the chance to have Quincy Jones in help to produce Otis's next album.
+After a series of similar refusals, Otis gained a reputation for hesitancy or reluctance in taking on work, and his recording contract with Epic Records was nullified.
 Otis's only credited works throughout the mid-1970s were done as a session musician for his father's recording projects.